ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 3. Bao Si (褒姒)

 So the story goes, King You was hopelessly infatuated with Bao Si, to the extent he even replaced his queen with her.
-Unfortunately, though, Bao Si was deeply melancholic by nature and never smiled.
-This was despite the king’s many efforts to delight or humor her.
+Unfortunately, however, Bao Si was deeply melancholic by nature and never, ever smiled.
+This was despite the king’s tireless efforts to delight and humor her.

 King You ultimately suffered his due comeuppance when the capital was indeed invaded by barbarian tribes.
 No armies came to assist, no matter the number of beacons lit.

-As for Bao Si, the legendary beauty either committed suicide, was killed, or was sold into slavery after the invasion.
-Of note, some Chinese writers have highlighted that Bao Si, by most accounts, was hardly the same as wicked Mo Xi and Da Ji.
+As for Bao Si, the legendary Chinese beauty either committed suicide, was killed, or was captured and sold into slavery.
+Of note, some modern scholars have highlighted that Bao Si, by most accounts, was hardly the same as wicked Mo Xi and Da Ji.
 She was but aloof, albeit to an incredibly irresponsible extent.

 4. Li Ji (骊姬)